CLASSES

 canvas, to use a Bright size 8 or 10 (instead of a flat) for the initial stage.
 The

-flats are still necessary for the painting stage.
+flats are still necessary for the painting stage - or filberts may be used.

 OTHER SUPPLIES